 The mirrorless viewfinders are also developing optical coupling covered and electronically at Fujifilm and Canon for example.
 Because of their technical constraints, they are still little exploited but could really tip the balance in the future years. - The video mode implemented on mirrorless has also progressed a lot in recent years thanks to the absence of a mirror.
 More and more mirrorless cameras are incorporating a 4K / UHD video recording mode, or even 4K Cine, to also appeal to the videomaker target and make the mirrorless a two-in-one package.
 Coupled with a stabilization of the sensor and those of certain objectives, it is today a real marketing argument.

-Best Mirrorless Camera Under $1000 of 2019
+Best Mirrorless Camera Under 1000 USD of 2024

 Best Mirrorless Camera Under 1000$ | Comparison Table